 \section{Introduction}

-3D object detection, which aims to identify and localize the 3D bounding boxes of objects in specific classes, has been one of the most popular research fields of computer vision.
-The advancement brought about by deep learning-based approaches broadens the applications of 3D object detection to diverse fields, such as autonomous driving, domestic robots, and virtual reality.
+3D object detection, which aims to identify and localize the 3D bounding boxes of objects in specific classes, has been one of the most popular research fields in computer vision.
+The advancement driven by deep learning-based approaches~\citep{hu2022point,zhang2023upidet,zhang2023glenet,zhang2023spatial} broadens the applications of 3D object detection to diverse fields, such as autonomous driving, domestic robots, and virtual reality.
 While deep learning in 3D object detection has achieved revolutionary performance in recent years, the robustness of detectors has not been sufficiently investigated.

 Existing studies show that deep neural networks are vulnerable to adversarial examples, which are intentionally generated to fool the network~\citep{szegedy2013intriguing}.
-The vulnerability may subsequently cause serious security problems and thus raise concerns on the deployment of neural networks in safety-critical applications.
-We should also avoid similar potential risks of security in the application of 3D object detection, considering that the deteriorated predictions under attack (see Figure~\ref{fig:introduction}) will inevitably affect the reliability and stability of the system adopting 3D detectors.
+The vulnerability may subsequently cause serious security problems and thus raise concerns about the deployment of neural networks in safety-critical applications.
+We should also address potential security risks in 3D object detection applications, considering that the deteriorated predictions under attack (see Figure~\ref{fig:introduction}) will inevitably affect the reliability and stability of the system adopting 3D detectors.
 Therefore, the safety issues imply that the robustness of detectors against adversarial examples could be as important as the absolute accuracy on clean inputs.